What is X-Ray Fluorescence?

 Analysis Equipment

 X-ray fluorescence analyzers can be broadly divided into two categories.
-One type are wavelength dispersive X-ray fluorescence analyzers (WDX), which prepare X-ray fluorescence with Soller slits (extracting nearly parallel fluorescence emissions) and use spectroscopic crystals to take spectroscopic measurements.
+One type are wavelength dispersive X-ray fluorescence analyzers (WDX), which collimate X-ray fluorescence with Soller slits (extracting nearly parallel fluorescence emissions) and use spectroscopic crystals to take spectroscopic measurements.
 They have high detection sensitivity and high energy resolution, which makes them suitable for cases where a greater level of detection accuracy is required.
-The other type are energy dispersive X-ray fluorescence analyzers (EDX), which are usually equipped with a semiconductor detector.
+The other type is energy dispersive X-ray fluorescence analyzers (EDX), which are usually equipped with a semiconductor detector.
 Since the semiconductor detector itself has a function to analyze energy, the features of this type include compact size, short analysis time, and simultaneous multi-element analysis.

 Quantitative Analysis